 In accordance with the Governor's Emergency Proclamation issued July 30, 2021,4 DWR, CEC, and CAISO partnered together to deploy temporary power generators by September 2021 under the State Power Augmentation Program (SPAP), as shown in Table 4 below.
 The SPAP is part of California's broader effort to safeguard the state's electric grid from climate change-induced drought, wildfires, heat waves, and other extreme events.
 DWR collaborated with the CEC and CAISO to procure, install, and license four temporary natural gas fueled electric generators totaling 120 MW, at existing electric generation sites located in Roseville (two units) and Yuba City (two units).
-Each SPAP unit is powered by natural gas with the capability of running on a blend of up to 75 percent hydrogen in the future depending on the availability of hydrogen fuel.
-The SPAP units are placed at existing electric generation sites to feed directly into the electric grid as needed and at the direction of the CAISO to support extreme events impacting reliability of the electric grid.
-The SPAP units were operational on September 22, 2021, and directly supported California's electric grid during the September 2022 extreme heat event.
+These temporary electric power generators are fueled by natural gas and capable of running on a blend of up to 75 percent hydrogen in the future depending on the availability of hydrogen fuel.
+The SPAP units are placed at existing electric generation sites to feed directly into the electric grid as needed and at the direction of the CAISO.
+The SPAP units provide support during extreme events, including localized energy emergencies.
+SWEO met the challenge of the July 2021 Emergency Proclamation, with the support of the CEC and CAISO, and the SPAP units became operational on September 22, 2021.
+The units again directly supported California's electric grid during the September 2022 extreme heat event.
 During this reporting period, the SPAP units were operational and available for dispatch.
-The original agreements and their committed funds allowed the units to remain available to support electric arid reliability until the end of 2023.
+The original agreements and their committed funds allowed the units to remain available to support electric grid reliability until the end of 2023.
 DWR successfully negotiated extensions with both facility operators to retain the 120 MW of capacity within the ESSRRP portfolio.
 The latest date of retention is 2027 for the Roseville Energy Park site and 2028 for the Calpine Greenleaf 1 site.